 "I am open to receive ... insight and love."

-Each time we get high, we can act to maximize this inflow, of love using "high heart yoga" to encourage the process.
-For audio and video guidance in this direction, you can download the Mindfully High App.
+Each time we get high, we can act to maximize this inflow of love, using "high heart yoga" to encourage the process.
+For audio and video guidance in this direction, in April 2020 you can download our free High Together App.